SergioAndreev/ROS_tutorials/Tutorial_2_Catkin_Workspace.md

 -- BUILD_SHARED_LIBS is on
 -- Configuring done
 -- Generating done
--- Build files have been written to: /home/robo/catkin_ws/build
+-- Build files have been written to: `/home/robo/catkin_ws/build`
-####

 #### Running command: "make -j2 -l2" in "/home/robo/catkin_ws/build"
-####

 robo@robo-virtual-machine:~/catkin_ws$
 But what else has changed?
 Use the ls command again to see what is new.

-$ ls
+`$ ls`

 You now have two new directories: build and devel.
 The aptly named build directory is the build space for C++ packages and, for the most part, you will not interact with it.
 The devel directory does contain something of interest, a file named setup.bash.
 This setup.bash script must be sourced before using the catkin workspace.

-Step 6: Commentary
+### Step 6
-Congratulations!
  You just created your first catkin workspace.

-Before you begin to work with and develop your own ROS package, you should take a moment to get acquainted with catkin workspace conventional directory structure as described in the ROS Enhancement Proposal (REP) 128: http://www.ros.org/reps/rep-0128.html
+Before you begin to work with and develop your own ROS package, you should take a moment to get acquainted with catkin workspace conventional directory structure as described in the ROS Enhancement Proposal (REP) 128:[here](http://www.ros.org/reps/rep-0128.html)